Post updated on

 If you are able to do sprints you should be, and here are 8 reasons why.

 8 Reasons Why You Must Sprint for a Better Physique

 Sprints are likely the king of all fat loss exercises you can do.
 This is why so many people are doing HIIT (High-Intensity Interval Training) with sprints.
-If you are not familiar with HIIT training it is where you do interval training using a high intensity exercises such as sprints for a short time like 20 seconds followed by low intensity work like walking for 60 seconds.
+If you are not familiar with HIIT training it is where you do interval training using high-intensity exercises such as sprints for a short time like 20 seconds followed by low-intensity work like walking for 60 seconds.
 You then repeat these intervals for 10-20 minutes typically.
 You can learn more in our article on why you should use HIIT Training.

 That is what I call getting some serious bang for your buck.
 Just imagine the fat you could burn in a 15-20 minute HIIT sprint session.